Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Thanh niênBáo Thanh niên16/03/2025

-The FBI has advised Gmail, Outlook, and VPN users to take steps to mitigate the risks, and urged users to act quickly to protect critical systems.
+The FBI has recommended that Gmail, Outlook, and VPN users take necessary measures to mitigate risks, and urged users to act quickly to protect critical systems.

 FBI thêm cảnh báo khẩn cấp cho người dùng Gmail - Ảnh 1.

-Active since June 2021, Medusa is considered one of the most dangerous ransomware groups for individuals and businesses through the form of ransomware-as-a-service (RaaS), with 300 recorded victims.
-The group uses social engineering and exploits unpatched software vulnerabilities to infiltrate systems.
+Operating since June 2021, Medusa is considered one of the most dangerous ransomware groups targeting individuals and businesses through ransomware-as-a-service (RaaS), with 300 reported victims.
+The group uses social engineering techniques and exploits unpatched software vulnerabilities to infiltrate systems.

-Security expert Tim Morris of Tanium stressed that Medusa's methods are sophisticated, with the ability to "exploit, persist, move laterally, and hide," making it crucial to have a comprehensive security plan in place.
-Meanwhile, Halcyon CEO Jon Miller said Medusa is a highly strategic group that often targets critical infrastructure organizations because they cannot afford downtime.
+Security expert Tim Morris from Tanium emphasized that Medusa's methods are highly sophisticated, with capabilities for "exploitation, persistence, sideways movement, and concealment," making the development of a comprehensive security plan extremely important.
+Meanwhile, Halcyon CEO Jon Miller stated that Medusa is a highly strategic group, often targeting critical infrastructure organizations because they cannot tolerate downtime.

 The FBI's most recent investigation into Medusa's activities in February 2025 provided insight into how the group operates.
 The FBI gathered information on Medusa's tactics, techniques, and procedures before publishing it in cybersecurity advisory AA25-071A on March 12.

-What is the solution for Gmail, Outlook and VPN users?
+What are the solutions for Gmail, Outlook, and VPN users?

-The FBI has taken urgent measures to address the Medusa threat.
+The FBI has issued urgent measures to address the threat from Medusa.
 The agency recommends that users enable two-factor authentication (2FA) for all services, especially Gmail, Outlook, and VPNs.
-The FBI emphasizes that this should be done immediately to protect data.
+The FBI emphasizes that this needs to be done immediately to protect data.

-Additionally, the FBI also offers a number of other important tips that users should follow to stay safe, including:
+In addition, the FBI also provided several other important tips that users should follow to stay safe, including:

-• Use long, strong passwords for all accounts.
+• Use long, strong passwords for all your accounts.

-• Store multiple backup copies of important data in multiple secure locations.
+• Store multiple backups of important data in several different secure locations.

 • Always keep your system, software, and firmware up to date.